-Located in Fort Myers, B Fierce Sober Living, is a structured sober living home dedicated to supporting men transitioning from substance use to recovery.
+Located in Fort Myers, B Fierce Sober Living, offers a day treatment (PHP) and intensive outpatient (IOP) program with a housing option for men participating in their outpatient programming.
 They emphasize financial self-sufficiency through employment and foster a robust peer support system, offering a stable environment for residents to rebuild their lives.
+Their $350 weekly housing fee includes food and transportation to and from outpatient treatment.

 B Fierce offers volunteer, career, and internship opportunities in collaboration with local Chambers of Commerce, helping residents to develop professional skills and integrate into the community.
 Beyond employment, B Fierce focuses on holistic well-being, encouraging residents to find joy and passion in their new lives through an on-site pool, sober activities, travel opportunities, and a supportive family-like community.